Which ISA is Best for Me?

 How long do you need to save?

 If you are thinking of saving for the long-term (5 – 10 years), a Stocks & Shares ISA has a greater potential for growth over the longer term.
 So it is more likely to produce inflation-beating returns than the cash alternative.
 Some Stocks & Shares ISA products also offer guaranteed returns after a longer period of time, so if you’re able to commit to the long-term requirements, you can weather stock market risk with the reassurance of a guaranteed return.
-However, it’s important to note that past performance is not a guarantee to future performance.
+However, it’s important to note that past performance is not a guarantee of future performance.

 The Risk Factor